Videos

 Learn More About Donald Kieffer

-Donald Kieffer is a seasoned operations expert, consultant and educator best known for co-creating Dynamic Work Design.
-His experience, from hands-on manufacturing to executive leadership at Harley-Davidson, brings unmatched practical insight to his work.
+Donald Kieffer is a seasoned executive, consultant, and speaker best known for co-creating Dynamic Work Design.
+His experience, from hands-on front-line work to executive leadership, plus decades of work with clients around the globe, brings unmatched practical insight to his work.

-Kieffer’s book (co-authored with Nelson Repenning) “There Has Got to Be a Better Way,” describing Dynamic Work Design, will be published by Public Affairs in August 2025.
+Kieffer’s book (co-authored with Nelson Repenning) “There’s Got to Be a Better Way,” describing Dynamic Work Design, will be published by Public Affairs in August 2025.

 Donald Kieffer is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.